satpalsr/sdk/docs/server.md

 </td><td>

 Event types a SceneUI instance can emit.
+See [SceneUIEventPayloads](./server.sceneuieventpayloads.md) for the payloads.

 </td></tr>